 - Relationships and Sex Education

 - Health and Wellbeing

-- Living in the Wider World
+- Living in the Wider World, including, Futures and Careers education

 We ensure the curriculum is broad and balanced by keeping up to date with the relevant laws and examples of modern day case studies as well as responding to the needs of students at each school, which may change year on year.
 The PSHE curriculum is based on the PSHE guidance from the DFE as well as the specific guidance published by the PSHE Association.